 How is the museum keeping school visitors safe?

-To reduce the risk of Covid 19 infection, our museums are now operating under new and regularly reviewed control measures.
-We have introduced enhanced and rigorous cleaning regimes across all museum sites.
-We have competed a series of risk assessments in line with Government advice and best practice.
+We are still living with Covid-19 so our museums continue to operate under latest Government advice and enhanced cleaning regimes are still in place across all museum sites to make everyone feel safe and comfortable during their trip.
 To have access to our sites, school groups must comply with the Terms and Conditions outlined in our pre-visit guide for teachers, a copy of which will be provided when you book.

 - Limiting capacities: To maintain a Covid-secure environment we are limiting the number of school booking each day, and limiting the number of people in one group to 37.
 This allows for up to 33 primary school children and up to 4 adults to supervise.
-To allow social distancing with other visitors to the Museum we require that groups are broken into smaller sets of up to 10 children when within the Museum.
+To allow social distancing with other visitors to the Museum we recommend that groups are broken into smaller groups of up to 10 children when within the Museum.
 Groups can come together for lunch.
-Capacity limits will be regularly reviewed throughout 2021/22.
+Capacity limits will be regularly reviewed.
 Early booking is advised to avoid disappointment.

 - Risk Assessment assistance: Once you have booked your place on the programme, Health & Safety guidelines are provided to help with your risk assessment.